opensovereigncloud/docs/docs/contribute/style-guide.md

 - One asterisk for _italics, or slanted text_: `*italics*`.
 This is usually recommended for emphasizing text.
 - Two asterisks for **bold text**: `**bold**`.
 This is more visible.
-- Do not use the backticked style for highlighting parts of the text.
+- Do not use the backtick style for highlighting parts of the text.

-To write monospaced texts:
+To write monospace texts:

 - Backticked (\`) `ConfigurationParameter`.
 Use only for words, phrases lifted from a source code or configuration file.